TheMrityunjayPathak/Feature-Engineering/README.md

 **Feature Importance**

 - Understanding which features contribute most to the model’s predictions can guide feature selection.
-- Techniques like feature importance scores from tree-based models or recursive feature elimination can aid this process.
+- Techniques like feature importance scores from tree-based models or recursive feature elimination can help.

 ## Concepts Covered